Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Samples/Samples/MapView/ChangeViewpoint/README.md

 #Change viewpoint

-This sample demonstrates how the current viewpoint can be changed.
-This Sample opens with a default service viewpoint.
-Each subsequent button click will change the viewpoint using different methods (one to a provided extent, another a point and scale, and another to rotate the viewpoint by 90 degrees.
+This sample demonstrates different ways in which you can change the viewpoint or visible area of the map.

 <img src="ChangeViewpoint.jpg" width="350"/>